model-checking/kani/docs/src/install-guide.md

 In general, the following dependencies are required.

 > **NOTE**: These dependencies may be installed by running the CI scripts shown
-> below and there is no need to install them separately, for their respective
+> below and there's no need to install them separately, for their respective
 > OS.

 1. Cargo installed via [rustup](https://rustup.rs/)